zulip/zulip/templates/zerver/help/saml-authentication.md

 Zulip supports using SAML authentication for single sign-on, both when self-hosting or on the Zulip Cloud Plus plan.

-This page documents details on how to setup SAML authentication with Zulip with various common SAML Identity Providers.
+This page documents details on how to set up SAML authentication with Zulip with various common SAML Identity Providers.

 ## Configure SAML with Okta